ReexpressAI/Example_Data/tutorials/tutorial8_legalbench/preprocess/README.md

 --output_jsonl_dir ${OUTPUT_DATA_DIR}
 ```

-This data is available [here](https://drive.google.com/file/d/1pmQ7eYbjNri-4-MYxHkJZJXAiSZda9v1/view?usp=sharing), including a label display names file.
+This data is available via the link above, including a label display names file.
 Alternatively, if you want to examine the behavior of Reexpress on distribution shifts (as in the previous Tutorial), you can use `openai_legalbench_split_data_by_task.py`, which splits the data by task.

 ## Next